Missing Elements of Castillo and Carrillo Trailer Proposal

 Residents interested in making public comments on the city’s application can attend the meeting where the countywide HEAP grant recommendations will be approved.
 The CoC Board meeting will be held on November 29 from 1-3 p.m. at the Lake Cachuma Clubhouse, at Lake Cachuma, located at 1 Lakeview Drive, Santa Barbara.
 If you can’t make the meeting, you can send a letter about the City of Santa Barbara’s HEAP grant application to kalbers@co.santa-barbara.ca.us.

-Editor’s Note: In reply to this letter, the city stated that residents and businesses within 300 feet of the site were given flyers on November 10.
+Editor’s Note: In reply to this letter, the city stated that residents and businesses within 300 feet of the site were given flyers on November 10 indicating in-person and written comments would be accepted.
 The criteria for selecting new residents would be the duration or chronic nature of their homelessness, vulnerability, and use of services.
 New Beginnings will continue to use the lot, and commuters are being offered other parking lots.
 City Net, the program’s street outreach partner, will not turn down services to any vulnerable homeless individual it encounters, including families, displaced tenants, domestic abuse victims, unaccompanied youth (including former foster children), and others.
 The grant includes intensive street outreach and case management, Restorative Police enhancements, and medical services for the entire city, not just State Street.
 The timeline for the grant or notices were not in the city’s control, but dictated by the application process.
-The next meeting on the HEAP grant will be held on November 28 from 9 a.m.-4 p.m.
-Lake Cachuma Clubhouse, at Lake Cachuma, located at 1 Lakeview Drive, Santa Barbara.
+The next meeting on the HEAP grant will be held on November 28 at 5:30 p.m. at the Louis Lowry Davis Recreation Center, 1232 De la Vina Street.
 (The November 29 meeting is for final approvals.)
+A city website contains updated information: santabarbaraca.gov/HEAP.
 Please send letters or comments kalbers@co.santa-barbara.ca.us.